derat/soundalike/README.md

 When running against a large music collection, the `-db` flag can be passed to save fingerprints and other file information for future runs.
 Note that the database will not be reusable if you pass different `-fpcalc-*` flags in the future, since those change how `fpcalc` computes fingerprints.
+When running `soundalike` repeatedly, `-skip-new-files` can be used to avoid repeatedly trying to fingerprint bad/corrupted files.

 ## Memory usage